-- Reducing wasting in young children with preventive supplementation: a cohort study in Niger. (abstract)
+- Reducing wasting in young children with preventive supplementation: a cohort study in Niger. (abstract and free full-text)

 Isanaka S, Roederer T, Djibo A, Luquero FJ, Nombela N, Guerin PJ, Grais RF.
 Pediatrics.
 2010 Aug;126(2):e442-50.
 Epub 2010 Jul 26.

-- Iterative design, implementation and evaluation of a supplemental feeding program for underweight children ages 6-59 months in Western Uganda. (abstract and free full-text)
+- Iterative design, implementation and evaluation of a supplemental feeding program for underweight children ages 6-59 months in Western Uganda. (abstract)

 Jilcott SB, Ickes SB, Ammerman AS, Myhre JA.
 Matern Child Health J. 2010 Mar;14(2):299-306.

-- A lipid-based nutrient supplement mitigates weight loss among HIV-infected women in a factorial randomized trial to prevent mother-to-child transmission during exclusive breastfeeding. (abstract)
+- A lipid-based nutrient supplement mitigates weight loss among HIV-infected women in a factorial randomized trial to prevent mother-to-child transmission during exclusive breastfeeding. (abstract and free full-text)

 Kayira D, Bentley ME, Wiener J, Mkhomawanthu C, King CC, Chitsulo P, Chigwenembe M, Ellington S, Hosseinipour MC, Kourtis AP, Chasela C, Tembo M, Tohill B, Piwoz EG, Jamieson DJ, van der Horst C, Adair L; for the BAN Study Team.
 Am J Clin Nutr.
 2012 Mar;95(3):759-765.
 Epub 2012 Jan 18.